 ATLANTA, March 15, 2020 – Just like you, we’re tracking the news around coronavirus (COVID-19), and we’re doing what we can to ensure everyone in our Roadie community stays safe — whether we’re at home, at work, or on the road.

-Delivery services have become critically important for people all across the country at this moment – whether you’re getting groceries from across town or light bulbs from the home improvement store down the street.
+Delivery apps have become critically important for people all across the country at this moment – whether you’re getting groceries from across town or light bulbs from the home improvement store down the street.

 Here at Roadie, we’re lucky to have the opportunity to make a positive impact.
 While we’re making every effort to respond to growing demand, our first priority is — as always — the health and safety of our community.
 Our team is working overtime to get drivers and customers the information and tools they need to keep themselves, and each other, safe.
 In addition to ramping up communications, we’ve made changes to our internal systems and operating procedures and are asking our business partners to do the same.